Prescription Drugs | 7 min read

 Isotretinoin’s effectiveness in treating acne involves several understood mechanisms: it reduces sebum production, inhibits the growth of acne-causing bacteria, reduces inflammation, and normalizes skin cell shedding to prevent clogged pores.

-Isotretinoin is effective where other treatments fail because of its concentration of retinoids, a class of chemicals derived from vitamin A. Retinoids are responsible for some side effects, including sun sensitivity, dry skin, and an increase in cholesterol.
+Isotretinoin is effective where other treatments fail due to its high concentration of retinoids, a class of chemicals derived from vitamin A. Retinoids are responsible for some side effects, including sun sensitivity, dry skin, and an increase in cholesterol levels.

 Accutane has some side effects, including dry skin, headaches, itching, nosebleeds, birth defects in pregnant women, and liver damage.
-The last symptom is the primary concern with combining Accutane and alcohol consumption, as these two substances are processed by the liver.
+The last symptom is the primary concern with combining Accutane and alcohol consumption, as the liver processes these two substances.

-Alcohol and Accutane (isotretinoin) interaction can be significant, not just moderate.
+The interaction between alcohol and Accutane (isotretinoin) can be significant, not just moderate.
 It is generally advised to avoid alcohol while taking Accutane due to the increased risk of liver damage and elevated triglyceride levels.
 Consultation with a healthcare provider is crucial to understand your specific risk factors.
 Otherwise, it’s important to avoid drinking alcohol or using products that contain alcohol, such as some mouthwashes or cough medicines.

 Accutane also raises the levels of triglycerides in the blood, which can lead to painful and life-threatening inflammation of the pancreas – pancreatitis – with symptoms like severe abdominal pain, nausea, vomiting, rapid heart rate, fluid buildup, fever, and low blood pressure.[4]

-In some people, Accutane causes a decrease in night vision that can occur suddenly.
-For people with this side effect, driving can be hazardous.
+In some individuals, Accutane can cause a sudden decrease in night vision, which makes driving hazardous.
 Combined with alcohol, there’s a serious risk of getting into an accident.

 Aside from avoiding alcohol on Accutane, there are other risks and complications associated with the drug.[12]